-- 1kg orange heritage carrots, washed and tops removed
+- 1kg orange heritage carrots, trimmed and washed (peel left on)

 - 50g unsalted butter

 - 1 teaspoon coriander seeds, crushed

 - sea salt and freshly cracked black pepper

 - a little chopped fresh flat-leaf parsley, to garnish

 Preheat the oven to 200°C/Gas Mark 6 and line 2 baking trays (one of which should be large) with non-stick baking paper.
 Set aside.
 Cut the prepared orange carrots into 5mm slices/rings.
 Cut the prepared purple and yellow carrots into 5mm slices/rings and set aside.

 Spread the orange carrot slices out on the prepared large baking tray, add 1 tablespoon of the rapeseed oil and salt and pepper and stir to mix, then roast in the oven for about 1 hour or until the carrots are very soft and golden, stirring once or twice to prevent them from burning (at the end of the cooking time, if there are a few dark carrots, that’s absolutely fine).
 At the same time, toss the purple and yellow carrot slices in the remaining 1 tablespoon oil, season with salt and pepper, then spread them out on the second prepared baking tray.
 Roast in the oven for 40 minutes, stirring once or twice, then add the garlic cloves and roast for a further 20 minutes or until the carrots are soft and golden.
 Remove both trays of roasted carrots from the oven, set aside and keep hot.